KedarChandulur/Platformer2D/README.md

 Game info:
 Major work in the game was on player movement and player animations depending on the player state.
-To Run the game, download the project and run the Game Scene.
+To run the game, download the project and run the Game Scene.

 Controls:
 Use A,D or Left and Right Arrow to move.